-8. The Psychology of Racism, Stereotyping & Discrimination
+7: The Psychology of Racism, Stereotyping, and Discrimination

 Thinking about racism as solely a problem among a certain set of biased or prejudiced individuals can lead us to underestimate the problem of racism.
-This module describes a systemic approach to understanding racism and the implications of such an approach in psychology.
+This module describes a systemic approach to understanding racism and its implications for psychology.
 Systemic approaches emphasize the important roles historical, cultural, legal, political, and economic systems have in reproducing contemporary forms of racism.
 By engaging this module, students will be able to better understand the implications of a systemic (versus individualistic) approach in psychology for anti-racist research, anti-racist practices, and anti-racist interventions.

 Learning Objectives